 If you want exercise, or writing, or strong relationships, or flossing or literally anything to become a long-term habit, you want to stick with intrinsic motivation.

-If you are doing things you hate, you won’t be doing them for long.
-“Forcing yourself” or “suffering through” habits is a recipe for disaster.
+Again, If you are doing things you hate, you won’t be doing them for long.
+“Forcing yourself” to make something a habit or “suffering through” habits is a recipe for disaster.

 That’s why the rewards have to be small.
 They need to be small enough to avoid shifting your motivation, and just large enough to create an extra boost of good feelings that you associate with your action.